 Every life is legitimate and loved by God, but I don’t think every form of conception is morally defensible.
 Rape, incest, sex before marriage etc… But we can even use less charged examples.
 A lesbian could use the same rationalization for IVF.
 God allows terrible things to happen but it’s not necessarily his will that things come about this way.
 I would propose that we can objectively look at every development along the way and see consistent faulty logic and massive loss of life.

 The entire in vitro world practices reduction which is abortion, and it often involves sex selection.
 They are intimately related.
-I think we agree on the immorality of 99% of the uses.
+We agree on the immorality of 99% of the uses.
 I submit that the interconnection of the evil of sex selection is significant to the discussion on whether it is legitimate for couples to even consider attempting to use it in an “ethical way” when down the hall their dollars are being spent on selective eugenics.
-Irrespective of whether in 1% of cases it can be used ethically, and I suggest they can’t, I think the evidence against this technology is getting heavier and heavier.
+Irrespective of whether in 1% of cases it can be used ethically, and I suggest they can’t, The evidence against this technology is getting heavier and heavier.

 I heartily disagree.
 The destination of this technology is definitely admissible to the discussion.
 I don’t send money or use the services of Planned Parenthood, even though once in a while they might say something helpful to a teenager, like “you should treat that HPV virus”.
 I will not participate in their murderous intentions to change the way youth relate to sex.
 And I will not participate in the way Brinsden and IVF practitioners, intend to change the way that adults conceive.